Performance tuning and analysis¶

 the application.
 It is recommended to leave these manifest options as-is (set to

-zero).
-However, we observed on some platforms that the graphenized application
+false).
+However, we observed on some platforms that the graphenized

-cannot detect these features and falls back to a slow implementation.
-For
+application cannot detect these features and falls back to a slow

 For more information on SGX logic regarding optional CPU features, see the Intel Software Developer Manual, Table 38-3 (“Layout of ATTRIBUTES Structure”) under the SGX section.